GhettoGirl/MusicConsole.js/README.md

 #### Building

- - Run `npm install` to install all runtime dependencies.
+ - Run `npm install` to install and build all dependencies. </br>
- - Run `node-gyp configure build` to build the native C++ addons.
+   If this command doesn't build the native C++ addons for some reason, run `node-gyp configure build`.

 #### Running